22 December 2020

 United States

-In the US, the California Online Privacy Protection Act (CalOPPA) requires that any website or mobile app that collects personal information from users in the state of California must have a Privacy Policy in place that lets users know that their data is being collected, how it is being collected and used, and for what purposes.
+In the U.S., CalOPPA, the CPRA and other laws require that any website or mobile app that collects personal information from users in the state of California must have a Privacy Policy in place.

 Australia